NWChemEx/.github/docs/source/testing/integration.rst

 effects on the SCF code, which we would like to detect before merging.
 For these (and other) reasons, it can be useful to implement integration tests to ensure the continued interoperability of the isolated components of the NWX stack.
-Because the tests are built on top of the Plugins, it is simple to include NWChemEx itself as a dependency of the test (see :numref:`fig_integration_chart`).
+Because the tests are built on top of the plugins, it is simple to include NWChemEx itself as a dependency of the test (see :numref:`fig_integration_chart`).
-This way, changes at the Plugin level can be screened to guarantee that they don't break interoperability with the others.
+This way, changes at the plugin level can be screened to guarantee that they don't break interoperability with the others.

 .. _fig_integration_chart: